wgu-opensource/osmt/README.md

 The Quickstart configuration uses the `docker-compose.yml` file in the project root to stand up a non-production OSMT stack.
 This file uses Dockerized Java 11 and Maven to build the UI and API modules as a fat jar, and then stands up an application stack with the back-end dependencies (MySQL, ElasticSearch, and Redis) and a Spring application using the fat jar.
 The Quickstart configuration automatically imports BLS and O*NET job code metadata.
 * This configuration could inform how to configure a production OSMT instance, but it is not intended for a production deployment.
 * Quickstart will want to use the `osmt-quickstart.env` file to provide your OAuth2 secrets.
-* You are not required to use `osmt_dev.sh`.
+* You are not required to use `osmt_cli.sh`.
 You can run this command to stand up the Quickstart configuration.
     ```
     docker-compose --env-file osmt-quickstart.env up --build
     ```

 ### Development Configuration
 The Development configuration uses the `dev-stack.yml` docker-compose file in the `docker` directory, for standing up just the back-end dependencies.
 This facilitates doing active development in the Spring or Angular layers.
-You can use `osmt_dev.sh` in the steps given in [Running the Development configuration](README.md#running-the-development-configuration) to simplify starting and stopping the Docker services and Spring application.
+You can use `osmt_cli.sh` in the steps given in [Running the Development configuration](README.md#running-the-development-configuration) to simplify starting and stopping the Docker services and Spring application.

-* You are not required to use `osmt_dev.sh`.
+* You are not required to use `osmt_cli.sh`.
   * You can run this command to stand up the Development configuration.
       ```
       cd docker; docker-compose --file dev-stack.yml up